DevPieter/Sees/Wiki/EVENTS.md

 To call an event, you use an instance of `Sees` and use the `call` method.

 1. Get the default instance of `Sees` (or create a new instance).
 2. Call an event.
-(This method returns a `boolean` value that indicates if the event was cancelled.)
+(This method returns a `boolean` value that indicates if the event was canceled.)
 3. Done.

 ```java